ecenurca/ecenurca/README.md

 ## Hi there 👋

+I'm a TA/RA at METU Cognitive Science.
+I'm also a PhD student there.

+My e-mail address: ecenurc@metu.edu.tr

 <!--
 **ecenurca/ecenurca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.